How can you protect yourself and your business from potential financial losses due to coronavirus-related fraud?

 During these past few months, there has been a resurgence of fraudulent government websites trying to capitalise on the emergency measures and schemes being announced to support businesses and individuals.

 Most recently, phishing emails seeking to target those eligible for the extended business support grants have also been reported.

-In all cases it is advised to follow the Stop.
+In all cases, it is advised to follow the Stop.
 Challenge.
-Protect. technique to minimise and mitigate risk created by criminals impersonating people, businesses, other organisations, government and the police.
+Protect. technique to minimise and mitigate the risk created by criminals impersonating people, businesses, other organisations, government and the police.

-Specifically, for each type of fraud, the following considerations have been shared:
+Specifically, for each type of fraud, you should consider the following: